MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

     # Start GDB
     gdb ./application.out

-The following GDB script could be use to generate a core dump file:
 - when the signal ``SIGUSR1`` is received
 - or when an out of memory error occurs
 - or when an explicit garbage collection (GC) is done.